algorithmic-music-exploration/amen-server/README.md

 - run the dockerfile:  `sudo docker run -p 4000:80 amen-server-test`
 - send a test CURL:  `curl -X POST -F "file=@amen.mp3;type=audio/mpeg" http://<your-aws-url>/amen-server`

+## Some Notes On Server Power
+Amen is computationally heavy, and is a Python library.
+It could be faster.
+If you want to run an Amen sever in a production environment, you may need some fairly serious machines to make it fast.

+The mean processing time for a 3:30 song on an AWS c4 machine is 16.3 seconds.
+It is 15.4 seconds on the author's 2015 MacBook Pro.
+It was upwards of two minutes on an AWS free tier t2.micro.
+Plan accordingly.

 ## Don't forget to talk about bucket policies!